 National Insurance

-For most working people, National Insurance is something that is deducted from your pay or comes out of your bank account on direct debit.
+For most working people, National Insurance (NI) is something that is deducted from your pay or comes out of your bank account on direct debit.
 But are you really clear about what you are paying and why?
 In some ways National Insurance is like income tax, but there are significant differences.
 National Insurance:

-- Can be compulsory or voluntary
+• Can be compulsory or voluntary

-- Only applies to people between certain ages (i.e. between 16 and state retirement age)
+• Only applies to people between certain ages (i.e. between 16 and state retirement age)

-- Gives state benefit right – and different sorts of National Insurance give different rights
+• Gives state benefit right – and different sorts of National Insurance give different rights

-- Applies to earned income – not to all income, so it does not apply, for example, to investment income
+• Applies to earned income – not to all income, so it does not apply, for example, to investment income

-- Is charged per job, not on your total income like income tax
+• Is charged per job, not on your total income like income tax

-- Is not a ‘tax’ and so National Insurance debts may not be identical to taxes when it comes to collection
+• Is not a ‘tax’ and so National Insurance debts may not be identical to taxes when it comes to collection

 National Insurance for employees and employers:

 Class 1 National Insurance is paid by employees and employers, once pay reaches a certain level.
+Many employers can claim Employment Allowance, a credit of up to £4,000 against employer’s National Insurance costs.

 National Insurance for the self-employed:

-If you are employed and self-employed:
+You are employed and self-employed:

 If you are employed, you may be liable to pay class 1 National Insurance as an employee as well class 2 and class 4 National Insurance as a self-employed person.